Philadelphia Burn Injury Lawyer

-The burn injury attorneys at Wapner Newman know what you and your family are going through.
+Our burn injury attorneys at Wapner Newman know what you and your family are going through.
 We take burn cases seriously and recognize that you could face complications long after the initial incident.
 During your consultation, we will discuss the physical, emotional and financial impact burn injuries might have on you and your family and help you begin building a case against the party responsible for your injuries.

 To make a strong claim on your behalf, our burn injury attorneys will assess multiple aspects of the incident that caused your injuries, such as: